JohannKorn/MasterThesisJohann/README.txt

 ### Data Analysis scripts Johann Master Thesis

-The scripts are tested and finishing without errors in visual studio Code using the jupyter plug-in and the Python 3.12 plug in.
+The scripts are tested and finishing without errors in visual studio Code using the jupyter plug-in and the Python 3.12 Kernel.

 Packages must be installed on your own.
 Use the command